-BALTIMORE, MD — Political drama in Baltimore.
-City Council calls on Mayor to resign.
-In short, Mayor Catherine Pugh’s time as the mayor of Baltimore may not survive book deal controversy.
+BALTIMORE, MD — Political drama in Baltimore as the City Council calls on Mayor to resign.
+In short, Mayor Catherine Pugh’s time as the mayor of Baltimore may not survive an ongoing book deal controversy.

 Mayor Pugh is in the middle of a political firestorm.
 The latest development comes as result of City Council action.
 Monday morning, the Baltimore City Council sent the embattled Mayor a memo.
 It urged her to tender her resignation effective immediately to the council.
 Afterward, the signed memo was posted on Twitter, creating a storm of commentary from people all over Baltimore.

 Pugh is fighting for her political life.
 As a result, the Mayor’s Office response swift and defiant.
 Moreover, the Mayor vowed to continue her duties on behalf of the people and the city of Baltimore.
 Currently, Pugh is at home recovering from illness.

 The Baltimore Sun reported Mayor Pugh has received hundreds of thousands of dollars for her “Healthy Holly” series of children’s books.
 Some of the payments call Pugh’s governmental ethics into question.
 The money Pugh received for the books came from various businesses with financial interests in city politics.

 Mayor Pugh has acknowledged the payments.
 In addition, she has apologized for the book deals.
 “I never intended to do anything that could not stand up to scrutiny.”